Gordonby/ACS-K8S-Lab-L200/README.md

 ## Exercsie 8 - Helm
+Helm is a package manager for Kubernetes.
+It will simply allow the installation of complex software using *Helm Charts* (are you noticing a terminology theme yet :)).

+Please read the introduction section through to the installation section here : https://github.com/kubernetes/helm

+Once installed, initialise it.

+    ```
+    helm init
+    ```

+Now lets have a quick look at all the things we could install with Helm

+    ```
+    helm search
+    ```

 ## Exercise 9 - MongoDb and Persistent Volume Claims
 Running a database in a container...
 A good idea?
 Lets see.